Sponge: Water flow and body structures

-Most sponges work rather like chimneys: they take in water at the bottom and eject it from the osculum ("little mouth") at the top.
+Most sponges work rather like chimneys: they take in water at the bottom and eject it from the osculum at the top.
 Since ambient currents are faster at the top, the suction effect that they produce by Bernoulli's principle does some of the work for free.
 Sponges can control the water flow by various combinations of wholly or partially closing the osculum and ostia (the intake pores) and varying the beat of the flagella, and may shut it down if there is a lot of sand or silt in the water.

 Although the layers of pinacocytes and choanocytes resemble the epithelia of more complex animals, they are not bound tightly by cell-to-cell connections or a basal lamina (thin fibrous sheet underneath).
 The flexibility of these layers and re-modeling of the mesohyl by lophocytes allow the animals to adjust their shapes throughout their lives to take maximum advantage of local water currents.

 The simplest body structure in sponges is a tube or vase shape known as "asconoid", but this severely limits the size of the animal.
 The body structure is characterized by a stalk-like spongocoel surrounded by a single layer of choanocytes.
 If it is simply scaled up, the ratio of its volume to surface area increases, because surface increases as the square of length or width while volume increases proportionally to the cube.
 The amount of tissue that needs food and oxygen is determined by the volume, but the pumping capacity that supplies food and oxygen depends on the area covered by choanocytes.
 Asconoid sponges seldom exceed 1 mm in diameter.